wp-plugins/suffusion-collapse-menu/readme.txt

 This menu have the advantage that blend with your selected skin.
 However, you may want to change the color of icon, so you can do this by adding at SUFFUSION OPTIONS -> BACK-END -> CUSTOM INCLUDES -> CUSTOM STYLES (of course, using your color):

-.nav-toggle:before {color: #f4421a;}
+.nav-toggle:before {color: #FF00FF;}

-The menu is displayed now if the resolution of device is below 480px, you can change this resolution adding a media query with your resolution at Custom Styles:

-@media screen and (min-width: 600px) {
-a.nav-toggle, ul.tinynavNaN, ul.nav-collapse {display: none !important;}
-}

 == Screenshots ==
 1. Suffusion Collapse Menu in action

 == Changelog ==
+**0.5** June 23, 2014
+- Improvement - the plugin follow now the breakpoints settled in Suffusion Options.
+So, the collapsed menu appear now at whatever resolution you have settled at Layouts -> Responsive Layouts -> Switches -> Navigation Menu.

 **0.4** June 16, 2014
 - Bug corrected - by adding "home-icon" in the previous version I ruined the script for sites where the icon wasn't used in Suffusion - this was addressed.
 - Code improvement - all scripts are enqueued now in WP_ENQUEUE_SCRIPTS hook, following Codex recommendation;